...

 2. Advise on evidence gathering: Guide you on collecting and preserving admissible evidence relevant to your case.

-3. Represent you in legal proceedings: Advocate for your rights in court, hearings, or mediations, presenting evidence effectively.
+3. Represent you in legal proceedings: Advocate for your rights in court, hearings, or mediations, effectively presenting evidence.

 4. Protect your interests: Ensure your legal rights are upheld and navigate complex legal procedures smoothly.